josephernest/Swap/README.md

 Issues, ideas, discussions are welcome - please open an issue before doing a pull request to be sure it is necessary.

-Which simple feature would you wanto to see included?
+Which simple feature would you want to to see included?
 After all the current code is < 50 lines of code, so there is plenty of room until reaching the 100 lines of code limit :)

 # Author